PhD, Emory University

 "Strategy selection, surrogation, and strategic performance measurement systems" (with G. Hecht and W. Tayler), Journal of Accounting Research, March 2013.

 "A marathon, a series of sprints, or both?
-An analysis of tourament horizon in multi-period settings."
-(With A. Newman and I. Tafkov)
+Tournament horizon and dynamic task complexity in multi-period settings" (with A. Newman and I. Tafkov), The Accounting Review, September 2016.

 Outstanding Emerging Scholar Award, ABO Research Conference, 2011